Royals vs. Padres Player Props Betting Odds

-Oddsmakers have set player props for Juan Soto, Vinnie Pasquantino and others when the San Diego Padres host the Kansas City Royals at PETCO Park on Tuesday at 9:40 PM ET.
+The San Diego Padres host the Kansas City Royals at PETCO Park on Wednesday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Juan Soto, Vinnie Pasquantino and others in this contest.

 Bet on this matchup or its props with DraftKings!